Employee Volunteering

 Individual volunteering

-Our team also welcome individuals or small groups of 2-3 who want to volunteer and help our project.
-We would be happy to discuss this further with you.
+We welcome individuals or small groups of 2-3 who want to volunteer with us and are always happy to arrange that type of contribution.

 group looking at mink raft